Peterborough United

 Bearing in mind that the town centre isn’t far either, London Road is one of the best grounds in England for decent pre-match pubs.
 Set on a century-old Dutch barge, moored by London Road, Charters is Britain’s largest floating real-ale emporium, with live music every weekend and a pan-Asian restaurant on the upper deck.
 Alongside is Peterborough’s largest beer garden.

-Across the river, half-a-dozen venues are within a 10min walk of the ground.
-Slightly closer to the ground, the Palmerston Arms serves some 14 real ales from the barrels you’ll see behind the bar, from local Batemans brewery in Wainfleet.
+The Palmerston Arms serves some 14 real ales from the barrels you’ll see behind the bar, from local Batemans brewery in Wainfleet.
 Away-friendly on match days, it also displays an enviable collection of Posh programmes from the 1950s.

-Tucked in down Grove Street, suitably Alpine-looking Swiss Cottage changed its name to Charlie’s AYC after a revered regular, Ilija Obradović, whose footballing daughter Marija co-runs this pre-match favourite.
-It still welcomes away fans with regularly changing real ales, TV football, pool and live music at weekends.
+Tucked down Grove Street, the suitably Alpine-looking Swiss Cottage changed its name to Charlie’s after a revered regular, Ilija Obradović, whose footballing daughter Marija oversaw this pre-match favourite.
+Though operating hours are erratic, it usually welcomes away fans with regularly changing real ales, TV football and pool.

-Slightly hidden, on Park Street off London Road, the Coalheavers Arms is well worth the trek, a home-from-home mecca for real ales, eight on the pump from the Milton Brewery in Cambridge.
+Also slightly hidden, on Park Street off London Road, the Coalheavers Arms is well worth the trek, a home-from-home mecca for real ales, eight on the pump from the Milton Brewery in Cambridge.
 Real ciders, Czech and Belgian beers also available, plus Indian street food.
 Vinyl nights might persuade you to stay this side of the river post-match rather than venture into town.

 CITY